gasparka/thesis/docs/vhdl_extensions.rst

 the MAC circuit.
 It sets the initial values for the data model and can also be used when reset signal is asserted.

 .. code-block:: vhdl
-    :caption: Reset function for MAC
+    :caption: Reset function for MAC, in OOP-style VHDL
     :name: mac-vhdl-reset

     procedure reset(self: inout self_t) is